Steel Magnolias opens at Depot on Dec. 1

 “What I’ve realized, in the course of these rehearsals,” she says, “is that all the magnolias blossom during this show.
 They blossom and blossom.”
 And it’s funny.
 “I’m addicted to laughter,” she says.
 “Everything feels dark right now in the world and I know that if I didn’t have the outlet of laughter, I don’t know if I could handle the dark.”

 Steel Magnolias runs through Dec.
 17. The performance times are 8 p.m.
 Fridays and Saturdays, with matinees at 3 p.m. on Dec.
 3 and 17 and at 2 p.m. on Dec.
 10. Tickets are $25 ($20 for students and seniors) at brownpapertickets.com.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.